U.S. states vow to fight Trump rollback on auto emissions

 “The clean car standards are already saving our families billions at the pump, supporting nearly 300,000 American jobs, and cleaning up dangerous tailpipe pollution,” said Rhea Suh, president of the Natural Resources Defense Council.
 “We need to speed up that progress, not slide backward.”

-The administration must gather feedback on the proposal before it is finalised, a process that could take months and that could be further delayed by lawsuits.
+The administration must gather feedback on the proposal before it is finalized, a process that could take months and that could be further delayed by lawsuits.

 The Transportation Department says the proposal would shrink regulatory costs for automakers by $319 billion through 2029, reducing by more than $60 billion what General Motors Co (GM.N), Ford Motor Co (F.N) and Fiat Chrysler Automobiles NV (FCHA.MI) each would have been expected to spend to comply with the Obama-era rules.
 Toyota Motor Corp (7203.T) would save $34 billion and Volkswagen AG (VOWG_p.DE) $20 billion.